CocoUrbina/HW02_GH/docs/index.md

-# Tarea 02
+# Introduccion
+Tarea02 - Fisica Computacional

-# Cuadratura Guassiana
+Cuadratura Guassiana

-# Edwin Urbina Quiroz | A76588
+Edwin Urbina Quiroz | A76588

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-## Commands
+## Introduccion al problema

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.
+\[
+f(x)
+\]

+Esto es  \( f(x) \) en linea.

 ## Project layout

     mkdocs.yml    # The configuration file.
     docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+        index.md  # The introduction to the problem to be solved. explanation.md # The description of the method used to solve the problem. reference.md # The documentation of the functions. tutorials.md # example of use
+    GuassCuadrature/
+        cuadrature.py